EMCampbell01/Multi-Agent-System-Framework/README.md

 **Item**

 Items represent basic entities that exist within an environment.
-They may store state, but do not have their own behaviour.
+They may store state but do not have their own behaviour.
 They are acted upon by agents

 ## Demos